Let’s head outside for simple (and super fun) leaf activities for preschoolers!

 What I love most about this book is that almost every activity begins with exploration.

-You preschooler must begin by searching outside for their materials, rather than through the aisles of Hobby Lobby. – nature + no cost = huge win!
+It would help if you preschooler began by searching outside for their materials, rather than through Hobby Lobby’s aisles. – nature + no cost = huge win!

 Why are leaf activities important?